 Testosterone is an androgen hormone which is responsible for many of the physical characteristics of adult males.
 Both men and women have testosterone secretion although it is present in much greater levels in adult men than women.
 Testosterone is produced by the gonads (the testes in men and ovaries in women) and also small quantities are produced by the adrenal glands in both sexes.
 It is called an androgen because it stimulates the development of male characteristics.
-Testosterone initiates the development of the male internal and external genitalia during foetal development, and is essential for boys going through puberty and for the production of sperm in adult life.
-Testosterone is essential for the changes seen in boys during puberty including increase in height, body and pubic hair, enlargement of the penis, and normal male libido.
-Testosterones levels are controlled by the pituitary gland which releases hormones that stimulate the testes to release testosterone.
+Testosterone initiates the development of the male internal and external genitalia during fetal development and is essential for boys going through puberty and for the production of sperm in adult life.
+Testosterone is essential for the changes seen in boys during puberty including an increase in height, body and pubic hair, enlargement of the penis, and normal male libido.
+Testosterone levels are controlled by the pituitary gland which releases hormones that stimulate the testes to release testosterone.

 What happens if I have low testosterone levels?

-What are the courses of male hypogonadism?
+What are the causes of male hypogonadism?

 How common is male hypogonadism?

 Classical hypogonadism due to the above causes occurs in approximately 1% of men.
-Testosterone levels fall after the age of 40 and some reports suggest that hypogonadism is much commoner in older men particularly those with type II diabetes.
+Testosterone levels fall after the age of 40 and some reports suggest that hypogonadism is much commoner in older men, particularly those with type II diabetes.
 However, currently it is not proven that these patients will benefit from testosterone replacement therapy.

 How is male hypogonadism diagnosed?